flackr/carousel/scroll-marker/README.md

 ```

 The created scroll markers implement the [tabs pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/), in particular:
-* Implicitly form a group (similar to radio buttons) with all other scroll markers for the same scroller.
+* Implicitly form a [focusgroup](https://open-ui.org/components/focusgroup.explainer/) with all other scroll markers for the same scroller.
-  Only one scroll marker is selected at a time.
+  The currently active scroll marker will have a persistent class applied to it.
-* Only the active marker is focusable.
+* Each marker has tab-index -1 ensuring that exactly one will be in the tab index per the [guaranteed tab stop](https://open-ui.org/components/focusgroup.explainer/#guaranteed-tab-stop) focusgroup behavior such that only the active marker is focusable.
 E.g. focus will move to the active scroll marker, past any other inactive markers.
-* When focus is on a scroll marker:
+* When focus is on a scroll marker, per the [focusgroup attribute](https://open-ui.org/components/focusgroup.explainer/#quickstart):
-  * Left arrow moves focus to and activates the previous scroll marker.
+  * Left/up arrow moves focus to and activates the previous scroll marker.
-  * Right arrow moves focus to and actives the next scroll marker.
+  * Right/down arrow moves focus to and activates the next scroll marker.

 In addition, these markers automatically respond to other scrolling operations.
 When any scrolling operation takes place,
-the first marker which is considered to be scrolled into view becomes selected.
+the first marker which is considered to be scrolled into view becomes active, but is not focused.

 ## Example